bioinfo-pf-curie/proteinfold/README.md

     --genomeAnnotationPath PATH   Path to genome annotations folder

 OTHER OPTIONS:
-    --alphaFoldOptions PATH   Prediction model options passed to alphaFold (all options must be passed at once surrounded with quotes)
+    --alphaFoldOptions PATH   Prediction model options passed to alphaFold (all options must be passed at once surrounded with quotes).
+The different options must be separated by a pipe ('|').
+For example: max_template=2024-01-01|multimer.
+Do no add '--' characters as they are not supported on the command line.
     --outDir           PATH   The output directory where the results will be saved

 =======================================================